wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 That means:

 - When you create a table, please create only one column for the group (even if that group contains many sub-fields or sub-groups).
-And the column key must be the group ID.
+And the column name must be the group ID.
 - The group value is serialized, you cannot make SQL queries against the sub-fields values.
 Thus, you don't benefit from the custom table structure.
 So, be careful to decide on what fields should be in groups and what fields should not.
 It's recommended to use groups only for *data storing, not for querying*.

 While the data of the group is serialized, it will be unserialized when getting via helper functions.
 So you don't have to unserialize yourself.